Table of Contents

-OK, so maybe it’s not the greatest botanical garden you will ever come across, but on a sunny day it’s a fantastic oasis.
+OK, so maybe it’s not the greatest botanical garden you will ever come across, but on a sunny day, it’s a fantastic oasis.
 It’s also right next to the airport and you can spot the planes just after take-off or as they approach.

 This enormous city oasis is close to the botanical gardens and comes with an artificial lake and several playgrounds.
 There is not much else to do here, but if you are sick and tired of the truck noise and pollution then this place will surely cheer you up.

 My Favorite 24 Things to do Bogota – Eat & Drink

 Bogota is surprisingly serious about food and a good number of restaurant entrepreneurs have started to take advantage of the low labor cost and increasing number of confident consumers.
-There are three areas for you to hunt around (and they are also the safest and most pleasant areas in the city).
+There are two areas for you to hunt around (and they are also the safest and most pleasant areas in the city).

-Fratelli is a rotisserie that doubles as a coffee shop and cupcake place.
+FRaTeLLi is a rotisserie that doubles as a coffee shop and cupcake place.
 This can’t be good – right?
 Nothing could be further from the truth, as all of it is excellent.
 It’s very comfy and the service is super-friendly.

 Julia is an upscale pizza chain that has a few outlets in the city.
 This likely has the best atmosphere of all the restaurants around here.
 On a cold evening, you can sit down next to the powerful pizza oven and enjoy a thin dough pizza.
 It’s not cheap, but the atmosphere is clearly a plus, as is the excellent food.

 Zatar is serious about Lebanese food.
-The barbecue chicken wrap and the hummus we had were really good and it’s moderately cheap too.!
-It’s just footsteps from Fratelli and Julia and doesn’t offer much atmosphere to speak of, but you will walk out happy!
+The barbecue chicken wrap and the hummus we had were really good and it’s moderately cheap too!
+It’s just footsteps from FRaTeLLi and Julia and doesn’t offer much atmosphere to speak of, but you will walk out happy!

 Cantina Y Punto is really hidden in a small alley, but it serves great Mexican food.
-The inside of the restaurant is stylish and the food can’t get any better.
+The inside of the restaurant is stylish and the food couldn’t get any better.
 It also has surprisingly fast service.
 Amazing!